Days after officers killed, high school band show appears to use fake guns on police

-JACKSON, MISSISSIPPI – Jackson Public Schools officials are apologizing for an "insensitive" halftime performance by the Forest Hill High School Band depicting guns being held on police.
+JACKSON, Miss. — Jackson Public Schools officials are apologizing for an "insensitive" halftime performance by the Forest Hill High School Band depicting guns being held on police.

 The show has ignited an emotional response in the city where two police officers were killed in the line of duty last week.